VargaDot/Brainfuck-Alphabet/README.md

-# Brainfuck-Alphabet
+# Brainfuck-Keyboard
-An alphabet sheet i made for brainfuck, with brainfuck
+A complete list of ASCII characters for brainfuck, with brainfuck.